Mangamura

-Mangamura (漫画村) was a Japanese piracy website that primarily hosted popular Japanese manga books.
-Besides manga books, it also hosted pirated copies of magazines and photo-books.
+Mangamura (漫画村) was a Japanese piracy website that primarily hosted Japanese manga.
+Besides manga, it also hosted pirated copies of magazines and photo-books.
 It was shut down in April 2018.

 Launch and rise to popularity

 The site was launch in January 2016 by Romi Hoshino (星野 ロミ) or his pen name Zakay Romi.

 Mangamura spiked in popularity in 2017.
 According to Similarweb, an estimated 98 million people visited the website in January 2018, placing it the thirty-first most visited website in Japan that month.
 Content Overseas Distribution Association (CODA), an association of Japanese copyright-holding companies, said that the site had been accessed about 620 million times between September 2017 and February 2018, and claimed that this had caused worth of damages to copyright holders in Japan.

 In 2017, Kodansha and multiple other publishers filed a criminal complaint against Mangamura for alleged violation of the copyright law of Japan.
 In February 2018, Manga Japan (マンガジャパン), an association of manga artists, issued a statement urging people not to visit the website.

 In March 2018, Mangamura announced its paid subscription plan named Mangamura Pro (漫画村プロ).